-The COVID-19 pandemic, which has occurred for more than two years, has caused disasters to the global economy, disrupted national stability, and changed the business landscape worldwide.
+The COVID-19 pandemic, which occurred for more than two years, has caused disasters to the global economy, disrupted national stability, and changed the global business landscape.
 Small and medium enterprises (SMEs) are among the sectors most affected by the pandemic (Caballero-Morales, 2021; Qehaja, 2021).
-Especially in developing countries, SMEs are vital to a country's economy (Rahman et al., 2021; Huynh, 2022).
+This situation is vital since SMEs significantly contribute to a country's economy, especially in developing countries (Rahman et al., 2022; Huynh, 2022).

-Indonesia, as an emerging country with a high economic growth rate (World Bank, 2019, 2022) and as one of the newly industrialized countries or NICs (Boddin, 2016), has experienced a significant decline in economic activity, decreased public purchasing power, and increased unemployment (World Bank, 2022).
-Prior to the pandemic, SMEs in Indonesia accounted for 99.99% of businesses in Indonesia, contributing to more than 96.9% of employment and approximately 61.1% of GDP in 2019 (OECD, 2022).
-These statistics are similar to those of other developing countries (Cepel et al., 2020).
-The decline in people's purchasing power has resulted in a decrease in the sales of SME products, while limited capital has resulted in many SMEs in Indonesia going bankrupt.
-A survey conducted by the Indonesian Central Bank in September 2020 showed that approximately 24.8% of SMEs experienced a decreased income during the COVID-19 pandemic.
+Indonesia, as an emerging country with a high economic growth rate (World Bank, 2019, 2022) and as one of the newly industrialized countries or NICs (Boddin, 2016), has experienced a significant decline in economic activity, a decrease in public purchasing power and increase in unemployment (World Bank, 2022).
+Before the pandemic, SMEs in Indonesia accounted for 99.99% of their businesses, contributing to more than 96.9% of employment and approximately 61.1% of GDP in 2019 (OECD, 2022).
+These figures are similar to those of other developing countries (Cepel et al., 2020).
+The decline in people's purchasing power has resulted in a decrease in the sales of SME products, whereas limited capital has resulted in many SMEs in Indonesia going bankrupt.
+A survey conducted by the Indonesian Central Bank in September 2020 showed that approximately 24.8% of SMEs experienced decreased income during the COVID-19 pandemic.

-In addition, many SMEs in Indonesia need help in managing debt and maintaining their businesses.
-The Indonesian Ministry of Cooperatives and SMEs reported in early 2021 that approximately 6,878 SMEs were registered as beneficiaries of the credit restructuring program issued by the government.
-The available reports show that this pandemic has significantly impacted SMEs in Indonesia and created many difficulties for them to survive.
+In addition, many SMEs in Indonesia need help to manage debt and maintain their businesses.
+In early 2021, the Indonesian Ministry of Cooperatives and SMEs reported that approximately 6,878 SMEs were registered as beneficiaries of the credit restructuring program issued by the government.
+Available reports show that this pandemic has significantly impacted SMEs in Indonesia and created many difficulties for them to survive.

 However, some SMEs have extraordinary capabilities that emerged during the crisis.

-Previous studies have shown various strategies for micro, small, and medium enterprises to survive the pandemic (e.g., El Chaarani et al., 2021; Katare et al., 2021; Rahman et al., 2021;

-Arslan et al., 2022).
-Generally, the first survival strategy is 'retrenchment' (efficiency), which involves reducing or laying off employees and reducing material quality (Yunus et al., 2023).
-Although these initiatives are not always effective (Klyver & Nielsen, 2021), they allow businesses to stay afloat in the short term.
-As an illustration, small and medium business owners strive for employees to achieve maximum productivity and utilize distribution networks (e.g., resellers/distributors/retailers) to market products or services that can generate short-term income.
-Other internal resources are also maximized, such as production facilities, business premises, and online promotional media.
+Previous studies have shown various strategies for micro, small, and medium enterprises to survive the pandemic (e.g., El Chaarani et al., 2021; Katare et al., 2021; Rahman et al., 2022; Arslan et al., 2022).
+Generally, the first survival strategy is 'retrenchment' (efficiency), which involves laying off employees and reducing material quality (Yunus et al., 2023).
+Although these initiatives are not always effective (Klyver and Nielsen, 2021), they allow businesses to remain afloat in the short term.
+As an illustration, small and medium-sized business owners strive for employees to achieve maximum productivity and utilize distribution networks (e.g., resellers/distributors/retailers) to market products or services that can generate short-term income.
+Internal resources such as production facilities, business premises, and online promotional media are also maximized.

 Awaken by the pandemic, SMEs have discerned and begun to evaluate their business processes and resources to survive.
-The initial maneuvers align with Resource-Based Theory (RBT), where internal resources are the main factor in determining market advantage (Barney, 1991; Barney et al., 2011).
+Their initial maneuvers align with Resource-Based Theory (RBT), where internal resources are the main factor determining market advantage (Barney, 1991; Barney et al., 2011).
 According to RBT, the competitive advantage of organizations depends on their ability to utilize and develop these internal resources effectively and efficiently.
-Several previous studies have examined the effect of unique, valuable, inimitable, and non-substitutable resources on the competitive advantage of SMEs (Rahman et al., 2021; Estensoro et al., 2022).
-Studies show that internal resources not only increase the advantage over competitors but also determine firm survival (e.g., Chatzoudes et al., 2022).
+Several previous studies have examined the effect of unique, valuable, inimitable, and non-substitutable resources on the competitive advantage of SMEs (Rahman et al., 2022; Estensoro et al., 2022).
+Studies show that internal resources increase the advantage over competitors and determine firm survival (e.g., Chatzoudes et al., 2022).